 You’d get up to £500 more if you applied within 12 months of buying a home.

 What if I want to switch energy supplier?

-You can switch energy supplier but only to another supplier that is participating in the Green Deal finance scheme.
-It’s not clear if the interest rate could change as a result of you switching.
+You are free to switch energy supplier but only to another electricity supplier that is participating in the Green Deal.

 What if I move home?

 If you move home before the loan has been paid off then the idea is it remains on the bills and has to be paid by the new householder.
 However, in reality, the buyer may ask you to pay off the Green Deal loan before they purchase your home.
 This could incur a high early repayment charge, so if you are planning to move in the future make sure you factor this in to your calculations.

 Shopping around before signing up was a good idea, as some companies did not charge you up-front, but only if you then committed to them doing any work.